joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

-Consequently, to use the displacement map filter to create a sphere effect, the sample needs the appropriate map image—one that has a gray background and a circle that’s filled with a gradient of a single color (red) going horizontally from dark to light, as shown here:
+Consequently, to use the displacement map filter to create a sphere effect, the sample needs the appropriate map image—one that has a gray background and a circle that's filled with a gradient of a single color (red) going horizontally from dark to light, as shown here:

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"